 However, their years of education and professional roles give these men and women extraordinary vision.
 Some have watched the slow rise of salinity levels in South Bay soils, foreseeing the consequences for California agriculture.
 Others recognize a surface earthquake fault at first sight, and can offer a reasonable estimate as to when it will again become restive.
 Still others have witnessed our landfill sites vanish beneath the weight of millions of tons of waste per year, and their vision of the future is one of concerned alarm.

-These are the scientists — more than 2500 of them — who work in over 31 departments of California government.
+These are the scientists — about 4,500 rank and file, supervisors, and managers — who work in more than 30 departments in California government.
 Like Sir Isaac Newton, they see farther because they stand on the shoulders of giants: Lavoisier, Harvey, Leeuwenhoek and Priestley.
 And the work they do provides us all with renewed hope for better food, safer homes and a cleaner environment.

 CAPS Climate Change Policy

 CAPS declares climate change to be the most serious threat to environmental balance that provides for the continued successful existence of humans on this planet.
 CAPS is committed to taking any and all steps necessary—by itself and in conjunction with others—to slow or reverse the deleterious effects of climate change.
 CAPS will urge that scientific work being done within state government to stem climate change should be expanded in a variety of ways.
 CAPS is committed to supporting any and all such efforts via legislation, executive order, administrative policy and public education.